SAP/open-ux-tools/packages/deploy-tooling/README.md

-  --destination  <destination>     Destination in SAP BTP pointing to an ABAP system --url <target-url>               URL of deploy target ABAP system --client <sap-client>            Client number of deploy target ABAP system --scp                            true for deployments to ABAP on BTP --transport <transport-request>  Transport number to record the change in the ABAP system --name <bsp-name>                Project name of the app --strict-ssl                     Perform certificate validation (use --no-strict-ssl to deactivate it)
+  --destination  <destination>     Destination in SAP BTP pointing to an ABAP system --url <target-url>               URL of deploy target ABAP system --client <sap-client>            Client number of deploy target ABAP system --cloud                          true for deployments to ABAP Cloud --transport <transport-request>  Transport number to record the change in the ABAP system --name <bsp-name>                Project name of the app --strict-ssl                     Perform certificate validation (use --no-strict-ssl to deactivate it)